-The School of Continuing Education is located in the Kellogg Center.
+This special activity of the college is located in the Kellogg Center for Continuing Education.

 ROTC PROGRAM

 Unless he is a veteran or has had ROTC in high school, each physically fit male student must take two years of Army or Air Force Basic ROTC during his freshman and sophomore years.